Alison Cockburn: Life

-In 1773 she was living at St Andrews Square in a then new house in Edinburgh's New town.
+In 1773 she was living at St Andrew Square in a then-new house in Edinburgh's New Town.

-In 1777 she remarked of a young Walter Scott that he was "the most extraordinary genius of a boyo."
+In 1777 she remarked of a young Walter Scott that he was "the most extraordinary genius of a boy I ever saw."
 She befriended Robert Burns in 1786, whom she described as having "a most enthusiastic heart of love".
 She was a great friend of the philosopher David Hume.

 She was an indefatigable letter-writer and a composer of parodies, squibs, toasts and "character sketches", then a favourite form of composition.
 The "Flowers of the Forest" however is considered the only thing she wrote that possesses lasting literary merit.
+However her correspondence and writing about the governess Henrietta Fordyce, who became her confidante and protégé, is credited with establishing Fordyce's notability.

 At her house on Castlehill, and afterwards in Crichton Street, she received many illustrious friends, among whom were Henry Mackenzie, William Robertson, David Hume, John Home, Lord Monboddo, the Keiths of Ravelston, the Balcarres family and Lady Anne Barnard, the author of "Auld Robin Gray."
-As a Rutherfurd she had a connexion with Sir Walter Scott's mother, and was her intimate friend.
-Lockhart quotes a letter written by Mrs Cockburn in 1777, describing the conduct of little Walter Scott, then scarcely six years old, during a visit which she paid to his mother, when the child gave as a reason for his liking for Mrs Cockburn that she was a "virtuoso like himself."
+As a Rutherford she had a connection with Sir Walter Scott's mother, and was her intimate friend.
+Lockhart quotes a letter written by Mrs Cockburn in 1777, describing the conduct of little Walter Scott, then scarcely six years old, during a visit which she paid to his mother, when the child stated that he liked Mrs Cockburn due to her being "a virtuoso like [himself]."

 Cockburn died on 22 November 1794.
 She is buried in the kirkyard of Buccleuch Parish Church (aka St. Cuthbert's Chapel of Ease) in south Edinburgh.